Skip to article frontmatterSkip to article content

 Therefore, it is important to think about your data collection strategy before collecting data: this can save you a lot of time.
 This is especially important if several people are collecting data.

-If your data is in the form of spreadsheet, you may want to check out our chapter on Data Organisation in Spreadsheets.
+If your data is in the form of spreadsheets, you may want to check out our chapter on Data Organisation in Spreadsheets.

 During data cleaning there are several steps to take into account:

 Always save an untouched copy of your dataset before you begin!
 If you make mistakes during the data cleaning process you can still go back to the original information.
 All changes to data need to happen in one data file; if you use multiple versions it will be a mess to identify the correct/latest version to work in.
-If it is important to keep track of multiple versions of the data, you can set up a version control strategy using Version Control.
+If it is important to keep track of multiple versions of the data, you can set up a version control strategy using Version Control, or ensure that you are using the right filename.
+Don’t forget to document all the changes you made - see step 7 below!

 Data validation is a process used to determine if data are inaccurate, incomplete, or unreasonable (Chapman (2005)).